AdobeDocs/genstudio.en/help/user-guide/guidelines/add-guidelines.md

 1. Select **[!UICONTROL Add brand]**.

-Using Adobe's generative AI technology, GenStudio extracts information from your uploaded documents and begins building your brand.
-You see brand information, such as brand voice, channel, and image guidelines populate as GenStudio assembles each guideline from your brand documents.
+Using Adobe's generative AI technology, GenStudio for Performance Marketers extracts information from your uploaded documents and begins building your brand.
+You see brand information, such as brand voice, channel, and image guidelines populate as GenStudio for Performance Marketers assembles each guideline from your brand documents.

 A popup reminds you to review the extracted content before you [publish the brand](#publish-brand).

 ### Manually add brand

-You can manually add brand details, instead of uploading existing brand documents, to populate a new [brand](brands.md) in GenStudio.
+You can manually add brand details, instead of uploading existing brand documents, to populate a new [brand](brands.md) in GenStudio for Performance Marketers.

 **To manually add a brand**: